Calling all video journalists: Step up and change your life!

 Joe's mantra: "If your ship doesn't come in, swim out to it."

 It has served him well since 1999 as he zigzagged across the country as a television news reporter and anchor with stops in Hagerstown, Maryland; Johnstown, Pennsylvania; San Diego and Carlsbad, California.
 Joe is often called upon to speak about the transitioning industry for universities and professional groups.
 He has also advised international journalists on ways to streamline their news gathering operations.
-In 2013, Joe joined the NPPA faculty at the News Video Workshop in Norman, Oklahoma.
+Joe joined the NPPA faculty at the News Video Workshop in Norman, Oklahoma in 2013.

 His coverage of the 9/11 attacks is among Joe's greatest accomplishments.
 He was four miles away from Shanksville, Pennsylvania when United Flight 93 crashed.
 Joe was one of the first reporters on the scene.
 His accounts are included in a book called Covering Catastrophe: Broadcast Journalists Report on 9/11.